openfheorg/openfhe-development/docs/static_docs/Contributing.md

 If you discover a problem or identify a useful enhancement, do feel free to create a new issue in github.
-Major enhancements should be discussed with the PALISADE team ahead of time before undertaking any work (see below).
+Major enhancements should be discussed with the OpenFHE team ahead of time before undertaking any work (see below).

 # Workflow for Minor Contributions